 The official name of the dam is Dreher Shoals, although most people refer to it as Lake Murray Dam.

 What is under the lake has been the fascination of many people.
-There are nearly a dozen communities, thousands of graves, the Wyse Ferry Bridge, bomber airplanes, a pipeline, several railroad tank cars, an old rock house, also homes, boats, and bomb fragments under the waters of Lake Murray.
+There are graves, the Wyse Ferry Bridge, a pipeline, several railroad tank cars, an old rock house, a church, also homes, boats, and bomb fragments under the waters of Lake Murray.

 In the early 1940s, the U. S. military use the lake to train bomber pilots on the B-25 bomber airplanes.
 Seven of the lake’s islands, Bomb, Shull, Wessinger, Dreher, Spence Mistey, and Holley Key were used as practice.

-Boat Tour Company is to provide amazing experiences on, around, and in Lake Murray, SC.
+Lake Murray Boat Tour Company is here to provide amazing experiences on, around, and in Lake Murray, SC.

 LINKS AND PARTNERS